PMR2/PMR2userdocs/exposing-cellml.rst

 .. note::
-   A forked workspace contains all of the revision history of the workspace it was created from, but does not contain any of the exposures that existed for the original workspace.
-You will always need to create an exposure from scratch in newly forked repositories.
+   A forked workspace contains all of the revision history of the workspace it was created from, but has no linkages to any of the exposures that existed for the original workspace.
+However, you may navigate to the history of the original workspace and select any exposure, then select the wizard tab to the link to its exported structure, from which the exposure can be migrated over.
+Please see :ref:`the section on migrating exposure
+   <exposurewizardimportexport>` for more details.

 From the view page of your workspace, select "exposure rollover".